george-arianas/Data-Processing-Project-1/README.md

 The cluster configuration is as follows:
 ![alt text](https://github.com/george-arianas/Data-Processing-Project-1/blob/main/cluster%20config.jpg)
+We used 1 master node and 2 worker nodes with 2 vCPUs and 1 core each.

 ## Question 3
 (3 points) Modify one line of code in src/main/scala/project_1/main.scala so that the program generates the potential nonce from 1 to n (the number of trials) instead of randomly.